Façade Improvement Matching Grant Program

 Highly visible investments in commercial properties not only improve residents’ and visitors’ perceptions of an area, they also spur improvements by nearby businesses and attract new businesses.
 Façade improvement matching grants leverage private investment in commercial properties and in many instances are a business recruitment tool.
 As a resource to new businesses, façade grants can be an incentive for choosing a specific building because of an investment made by the property owner that helps a prospective business see the potential in a vacant space or to help pay for tenant improvements.

 The program is successful.
-From 2008–2012, the Great Streets façade program stimulated $2,041,821 of private investment and $1,094,873 of public investment in 339 façade improvement projects citywide.
-A few highlights include the following (these examples periodically change):
+From 2008–2014, the Great Streets façade program stimulated over $2.5 Million of private investment and over $1.5 of public investment in over 339 façade improvement projects citywide.
+A few recent highlights include the following (these examples periodically change):

 How does the program work?
 What do grants pay for?